← Back to UPPS Overview

 UPPS 401: Supply Chain and Traceability Disclosures

-Establishes disclosure requirements for supply chain transparency and traceability of products.
+Establishes disclosure requirements for supply chain transparency and traceability of products under the Universal Product Passport Standards (UPPS).

-UPPS 401 defines the supply chain and traceability disclosures that organizations shall provide to ensure transparency, accountability, and comparability across product value chains.
+UPPS 401 defines the disclosure requirements for supply chain information that organizations shall provide to ensure transparency and traceability.

 Introduction